crypticcoin-renewed/librustcrypticcoin/crypticcoin_primitives/README.md

 # crypticcoin_primitives

-This library contains Rust implementations of the Zcash primitives.
+This library contains Rust implementations of the Crypticcoin primitives.

 ## License